peterpjaspers/yet-another-make/doc/yam.md

 re-execute.*

-*Long times between start of build and start of command execution tempt engineers to outsmart the build system by only building the output files that they thought were impacted by their source code changes.
+*Long times between start of build and start of command execution tempt engineers to outsmart the build tool by only building the output files that they thought were impacted by their source code changes.
 This frequently results in mistakes and lots of wasted time in debugging.*

 ### Long build time due to under-utilization of CPU cores
-Yam parallellizes the execution of commands that do not depend on each others output files.
-E.g. C++ compile commands execute in parallel, a link command executes after the compile commands that produce its input object files.
-Commands that can be executed parallel are queued to a thread pool.
+Yam parallelizes the execution of commands that do not depend on each others output files.
+E.g. C++ compile commands execute in parallel while a link command executes after the compile commands that produce its input object files.
+Commands that can be executed in parallel are queued to a thread pool.
 By default the thread pool size is equal to the number of CPU cores.
-Yam thus ensures 100% CPU utilization as long as sufficient commands can execute parallel.
+This ensures 100% CPU utilization as long as the thread pool queue is not empty.

 *Input-output dependencies between commands limit parallelization.
-This is outside control of the build system.*
+This is outside control of the build tool.*

 ### Long build time due to unnecessary command re-execution
 To avoid unnecessary command re-execution Yam can be setup to only re-execute a